accessible-app/accessible-app_com/content/demo-app.md

 ---
-title: 'The Demo App "Accessibooks"'
+title: The Demo App "Accessibooks"
-type: 'demoapp'
+type: demoapp
 ---

 Reading about patterns in theory only gets you so far – often times you need a concrete example to learn.
 This is why *Accessibooks* SPA exists.